List of medications for dry cough. Review of cough reflex suppressants. What you need to know during treatment

 Chronical bronchitis– prolonged productive cough

-bronchial asthma- unproductive cough with the release of a small amount of mucous, viscous sputum
+bronchial asthma – unproductive cough with the release of a small amount of mucous, viscous sputum

-gastroesophageal reflux disease(GERD) - one of the symptoms is a cough without sputum secretion.
+gastroesophageal reflux disease(GERD) - one of the symptoms is a cough without sputum production.
 Often the patient feels pain and a burning sensation behind the sternum or in the epigastric region, heartburn at night and in the morning

-mental disorders- coughing occurs in stressful situations (for example, when speaking in front of a large audience
+mental disorders - cough occurs in stressful situations(for example, when speaking in front of a large audience

-DRY COUGH TREATMENT
+TREATMENT OF DRY COUGH

-Antitussives are used to treat dry coughs.
+Antitussives are used to treat dry cough.

 drugs that reduce the sensitivity of the mucous membrane of the respiratory tract to irritants- libexin

-Centrally acting antitussives (narcotic)
+Centrally acting antitussives (narcotics)

-Antitussives of central action suppress the function of the cough center of the medulla oblongata.
+Centrally acting antitussives suppress the function of the cough center of the medulla oblongata.
 The most famous drug in this group is codeine, a natural narcotic analgesic from the group of opiate receptor agonists.

 Centrally acting antitussives (non-narcotic)

-Antitussives of peripheral action (non-narcotic)
+Antitussives peripheral action(non-narcotic)

-WET COUGH TREATMENT
+TREATMENT OF WET COUGH

 Expectorants

-Among the expectorants, there are:
+Among the expectorants there are:

-Muco-regulating agents
+Mucoregulatory agents

-Method of administration and dosage Inside.
-Adults - 2 caps. or 15 ml (3 teaspoons) 5% syrup 3 times a day; after improvement - 1 caps. or 10 ml (2 tsp) 5% syrup 3 times a day.
-Children from 2 to 5 years old - 2.5-5 ml (1 / 2-1 tsp) 2.5% syrup 4 times a day, from 5 to 12 years old - 10 ml of 2.5% syrup (2 tsp. spoons) 4 times a day.
+Directions for use and doses Inside.
+Adults - 2 caps. or 15 ml (3 teaspoons) of 5% syrup 3 times a day; after improvement - 1 caps. or 10 ml (2 teaspoons) 5% syrup 3 times a day.
+Children from 2 to 5 years old: 2.5–5 ml (1/2–1 teaspoon) of 2.5% syrup 4 times a day, from 5 to 12 years old: 10 ml of 2.5% syrup (2 teaspoons). spoons) 4 times a day.

 Mucolytic agents

-Mucolytics normalize the secretion of bronchial secretions and thereby improve the excretion of mucus from the bronchi.
+Mucolytics normalize the secretion of bronchial secretions and thereby improve the removal of mucus from the bronchi.
 Mucolytics can be used to treat diseases of the lower respiratory tract, both acute (tracheitis, bronchitis, pneumonia) and chronic (chronic bronchitis, bronchial asthma, cystic fibrosis).
-The appointment of mucolytic agents is also indicated for diseases of the ENT organs, accompanied by the release of mucous and mucopurulent secretions (rhinitis, sinusitis).
+The prescription of mucolytic agents is also indicated for diseases of the ENT organs, accompanied by the release of mucous and mucopurulent secretions (rhinitis, sinusitis).
 Mucolytics are often the drug of choice in children in the first three years of life.

 Additional medicines used to treat cough

-If a cough occurs due to an allergic reaction, an appointment is indicated antihistamines(loratadine, terfenadine, cetirizine, fexofenadine) and mast cell membrane stabilizers (sodium cromoglycate, sodium nedocromil).
+If a cough occurs due to an allergic reaction, a prescription is indicated. antihistamines(loratadine, terfenadine, cetirizine, fexofenadine) and membrane stabilizers mast cells(sodium cromoglycate, nedocromil sodium).

 __________________________________________________________________________